valkey-io/valkey-doc/topics/functions-intro.md

 Functions are written in [Lua 5.1](lua-api.md).
 Valkey functions can use all of Lua's available capabilities to ephemeral scripts, with the only exception being the [Valkey Lua scripts debugger](ldb.md).
-In the future, it may be possible to extend Valkey to allow other languages.

 ## Loading libraries and functions